Welcome to Your Poetry Dot Com - Read, Rate, Comment on, or Submit Poetry. Browse Poetry Forums, or just enjoy other parts of our poetic community.

 So we pretend.

-We laugh and smile and make believe that we’re all just the way we used to be.
+We laugh and smile and make believe that were all just the way we used to be.

 But I know better.